-On November 4th, 2019, many bird-lovers from Wyoming, Colorado, Nebraska, Utah, or Montana, were likely checking Google Maps and/or Google Flights to get to Laramie, WY.
+On November 4th, 2019, many bird lovers from Wyoming, Colorado, Nebraska, Utah, or Montana, were likely checking Google Maps and/or Google Flights to get to the tiny town of Laramie, WY.
 For the unaware, at 10:44 am on November 3rd, a Red-Flanked Bluetail was spotted in a residential neighborhood.
 Why would that cause a mass exodus?
 Check out the eBird Occurrence Map.
 Right?
 Holy cyranurus-oly.
 That bird is lost.
 VERY LOST.

-When birds like this appear in the United States, they cause quite a stir.
-I followed the story of the Red-flanked Bluetail and by 6 pm on the 4th, a minimum of 11 eBird checklists reporting the bird had been submitted.
+When birds like this appear in the United States, they cause quite a stir in the birding community.
+I followed the story of the Red-flanked Bluetail, and by 6 pm on the 4th, a minimum of 11 eBird checklists reporting the bird had been submitted.
 If the bird had been found in the near vicinity the following day, Wyoming's population would have likely doubled.

 When to Chase a Rare Bird

-This is a question that haunts philosophers and scholars, worldwide.
+This is a question that haunts philosophers and scholars worldwide.
 There is no set answer.
 No expectations.
 No relief from dipping on a mega.
-(That's twitcher lingo for not seeing a known rare bird.)
+(That is twitcher lingo for not seeing a known rare bird.)
 No guaranteed ink for a lifer tick.
-No, there are no rules, until now...
+No, there are no rules until now...

-Here are 7 guidelines to help you decide when to chase a rarity:
+The DEFINITIVE guidelines to determine when to chase a rarity:

-The species is NOT seen in your region more than once every 10 years.
+The species is NOT seen in your region more than once every ten years.

 The bird is less than 3 hours away.